Skip to main content

 Webhook Agent Deleted Event Data

-• WebhookAgentDeletedEventData object { id, type, version }
+• WebhookAgentDeletedEventData object { id, type }

 • id: string The Agent ID that triggered the event.